 - Unexplained weight changes

 Probiotics have been shown to promote digestion and optimise the absorption of nutrients.
-They stimulate the enzymatic activities which break down the food we ingest.
-For example, Lactobacillus acidophilus helps alleviate the symptoms of lactose intolerance by breaking down lactose into simple sugars.
-In the colon, probiotics stimulate peristalsis which promotes proper bowel movements to eliminate the detrimental waste and toxins from our bodies.
-Improving the digestion will ultimately relieve a number of digestive conditions including gas, bloating, flatulence and abdominal discomfort.
+They stimulate the enzymatic activities which break down the food you ingest.
+In the colon, probiotics promote regular bowel movements to eliminate the detrimental waste and toxins from your body.
+Good digestive health will ultimately relieve a number of digestive conditions including gas, bloating, flatulence and abdominal discomfort.
+Probiotics also help alleviate the symptoms of lactose intolerance.

 - High strength